Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 - [SharperMC](https://github.com/SharperMC/SharperMC) - SharperMC is a C# 1.8.x Minecraft server running on the .NET Framework.
 SharperMC is a fork of [SharpMC](https://github.com/SharpMC/SharpMC) which was last updated in 2015.
 Version: 1.8.x
-Currently Active
+Currently Inactive

-- [MineStom](https://github.com/Minestom/Minestom) - MineStorm is an entire recode of Minecraft servers from the base up meant to remove all vanilla features.
+- [MineStom](https://github.com/Minestom/Minestom) - MineStorm is a server building library allowing servers to be built from the group up easily.
 It removes features like the server understanding what a chest is, which allows HUGE performance increases for minigame servers as they may not need that feature.
 Every feature can be added back.
 Due to this, development would take longer and would not be suitable for survival servers.
-Version: ???
+Version: 1.16 - 1.17
 Currently Active

 - [Akarin](https://github.com/Akarin-project/Akarin/tree/ver/1.16.4) - A Spigot plugin compatible project aiming at becoming fairly multicore compatible.
 This is a fork of Tuinity aiming to simplify the logic and implement multi-threaded computing and make servers more safe and stable.